Files

 Part 1: Process the DEM

-The size of Easter island is about 25 by 15 kilometers, and the highest elevation is above 500 meters.
+The size of Easter Island is about 25 by 15 kilometers, and the highest elevation is above 500 meters.
 This means we need to make the island smaller to bring it to a reasonable size.
 For this purpose, we removed the original coordinate system from the DEM raster, where each pixel was over 27 meters, and used its pixel coordinates as its own coordinate system.
-The easiest way to do so is to find the number of rows in the raster with the RasterPropertyExtractor, and then use this number in the RasterGeoreferencer.
+The easiest way to do so is to use the RasterPropertyExtractor to find the number of rows in the raster, and then use that number in the RasterGeoreferencer.

-We also made the elevation range 10 times smaller with the RasterExpressionEvaluator, so the highest hill goes up to 50 meters.
+We also reduced the elevation range by 10x using the RasterExpressionEvaluator, so the highest hill is only 50 meters.
 The downloadable example includes the modified raster, so these steps aren't required, but it is useful to know them.

 1. Open FME Workbench